Ports of Call

 -Head to the Platinum Coast, and drink in the sight of the azure water gently lapping at the golden sands.

--The scent of outsize tropical flowers hangs heavy in the air in Andromeda Botanical Gardens.
+-The scent of tropical flowers hangs heavy in the air in Andromeda Botanical Gardens.

--Capture some memories of your holiday in Barbados by taking some photos of the spectacular coastline of Bathsheba.
+-Capture some memories by taking photos of the spectacular coastline of Bathsheba.

 What to do in Barbados